E-M-Innovations/Python-Developement-Environment/README.md

-# Python Development Environment with Automated Documentation, Seamless Unit Testing, and Efficient Dependency Management
+# Python Dev Environment with Docker, Sphinx, Pytest, Cython & Poetry Dependency Management

 This project aims to create a containerized Python Development environment that incorporates automated documentation, seamless unit testing, and efficient dependency management.
 The environment utilizes popular tools like Sphinx, pytest, and poetry to enhance the development workflow.